 - Before taking metformin hydrochloride tablets, tell your healthcare provider if you: have type 1 diabetes.
-Metformin hydrochloride tablets should not be used to treat people with type 1 diabetes. have a history or risk for diabetic ketoacidosis (high levels of certain acids, known as ketones, in the blood - .
-Metformin hydrochloride tablets should for the treatment of diabetic ketoacidosis. urine).
+Metformin hydrochloride tablets should not be used to treat people with type 1 diabetes. have a history or risk for diabetic ketoacidosis (high levels of certain acids, known as ketones, in the blood - not urine).
+Metformin hydrochloride tablets should used for the treatment of diabetic ketoacidosis. or urine). be used f - kidney problems. have kidney problen have liver problems.